AospExtended/official_devices/README.md

 Our files are hosted on our FTP server, you will receive the credentials when you join the team.

-### 2. Changelog
-For each new version, you need to upload the changelog to this repository in the device specific folder.

-The changelog file name must match the **.zip** file name and should end with **.txt**
-Eg: **.zip** is **AospExtended-v5.8-osprey-20180906-0543-OFFICIAL.zip**, changelog file name should be **AospExtended-v5.8-osprey-20180906-0543-OFFICIAL.txt**

-### 3. Over-the-air (OTA) updates
+### 2. Over-the-air (OTA) updates
-Our system is automatic, you should not worry about updating some script, just upload the new build to the FTP server and send a pull request with the changelog and also edit your device JSON file (**builds/your_device_codename.json**) in this repository.
+Our system is automatic, you should not worry about updating some script, just upload the new build to the FTP server and send a pull request with the changelog and also edit your device JSON file (**builds/your_device_codename.json**) in [this](https://github.com/AospExtended-Devices/official_builds) repository.
+Please read the ReadMe file on that repo.

 Eg: Moto G 2015 is called **osprey**, so the device JSON file is **builds/osprey.json**

 **Note:** New builds can take up to 30 minutes to appear on the site and in the OTA application.

-### 4. JSON parameters
+### 3. JSON parameters
 | Param | Description | Required |
 |--|--|--|
 | name | Device name | Yes |